History

 Downtown Van Alstyne

-Today, residents and tourists enjoy shopping, dining and working in offices in our vibrant historic downtown district.
-Those living in a restored home or loft apartment downtown can walk to banking, grocery shopping, restaurants, medical care and entertainment.
+Today, residents and tourists enjoy shopping, dining and working in our vibrant historic downtown district.
+Those living in a restored home or loft apartment downtown can walk to banking, shopping, restaurants, medical care and entertainment.

-Our historic downtown is also the location of events such as the Fall der All festival, Halloween trick-or-treating at downtown merchants, the Railcar Farmer's Market, concerts in the park, the Christmas parade and much more.
+Our historic downtown is also the location of events such as the Fall der All festival, Margarita Crawl, Railcar Farmer's Market, Summer Concert Series, holiday festivities and so much more!

-Some of the new murals on Van Alstyne Parkway, in downtown Van Alstyne
+Some of the new murals in downtown Van Alstyne

 Above: One of the murals added to downtown Van Alstyne in 2019 painted by the artist Calina Mishay Johnson, known as Street Art by Cal.
 It is located next to the Van Alstyne Post Office, 130 E Jefferson St, Van Alstyne, TX 75495.